On the geometry of symmetry breaking inequalities: Introduction

-Kaibel and Pfetsch~\cite{kaibel+pfetsch06} introduce the concept of \emph{orbitopes} as the convex-hull of $0-1$ matrices that are lexicographically maximal under column permutations, and give a complete description of the facets for the cyclic group and the symmetric group.
+Several techniques have been studied to handle symmetries in integer programming.
+Kaibel and Pfetsch \cite{kaibel+pfetsch06} introduce the concept of \emph{orbitopes} as the convex-hull of $0-1$ matrices that are lexicographically maximal under column permutations, and give a complete description of the facets for the cyclic group and the symmetric group.
 Friedman~\cite{friedman07} considers general permutation groups.
 Based on the Dirichlet Domain, he introduces the idea of a universal ordering vector, which yields a fundamental domain with unique representatives of binary points.
-On the other hand, this fundamental domain has an exponential number of facets, its defining inequalities can contain exponentially large coefficients in $n$, and the separation problem is NP-hard for general permutation groups~\cite{babai+luks83}.
+On the other hand, this fundamental domain has an exponential number of facets, its defining inequalities can contain exponentially large coefficients in $n$, and the separation problem is NP-hard for general permutation groups~\cite{babai+luks83,margot10}.
 Liberti~\cite{liberti12a} and later Dias and Liberti~\cite{dias+liberti19} also consider general permutation groups $G$ and derive a class of symmetry breaking constraints by studying the orbits of $G$ acting on $[n]=\{1,\ldots,n\}$.
 Liberti and Ostrowski~\cite{liberti+ostrowski14}, and independently Salvagnin~\cite{salvagnin18}, extend this construction and introduce a set of symmetry breaking inequalities based on a chain of pointwise coordinate stabilizers.
 We will refer to this set as the Schreier-Sims inequalities, as they are strongly related to the \emph{Schreier-Sims table} from computational group theory~\cite{seress03}.
-In Constraint Programming a similar construction has been used by Crawford et al.~\cite{crawford+etal96} and Puget~\cite{puget03}.
 Hojny and Pfetsch~\cite{hojny+pfetsch18} study \emph{symretopes}, defined as the convex hulls of lexicographically maximal vectors in binary orbits.
 They obtain a linear time algorithm for separating the convex hull of polytopes derived by a single lexicographic order enforcing inequality and show how to exploit this construction computationally.